-Wonder Woman 2 is bringing DC Comics’ daughter of Zeus back to the big screen ... it's just going to take a while longer than we expected.
+Wonder Woman 2 just got another new release date.
+Yes, DC Comics’ daughter of Zeus is coming back to the big screen, just not in the month we expected.
 Coronavirus concerns have pushed Gal Gadot's second solo cinematic adventure from its original release date.
 Details below.

 The sequel to Wonder Woman was announced at San Diego Comic Con in 2017, just a month after the film’s release, with the title Wonder Woman 1984 (abbreviated in promo materials as WW84) later announced the day the film started principal photography in June 2018.

 It’s been a long time coming, but we’ve got all the info from Wonder Woman 2 (also known as Wonder Woman 1984) winding road on its release date, how it fits into the DCEU, who the villains are, and more.